Trusted WordPress tutorials, when you need them most.

 }

-If you know that you will be needing a plugin script to load on a specific page on your website, then you can allow a plugin on that particular page.
+If you know that you will need a plugin script to load on a specific page on your website, then you can allow a plugin on that particular page.

 add_action( 'wp_print_scripts', 'my_deregister_javascript', 100 );